wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 {: .hands_on}

-The table output is quite self-explanatory and it's useful to get details about the top marker genes in each cluster.
-Another output visually presents what how different genes are expressed across all the clusters, which is a good overiew of gene expression over the whole sample.

 ![top_markers](../../images/scrna-casestudy-monocle/top_markers.jpg "Identification of the genes most specifically expressed in groups of cells.")

 > ### {% icon question %} Questions
 >
-> What genes are the most specifically expressed in DP-M1?
+> What genes are uniquely expressed in DP-M1?
 >
 > > ### {% icon solution %} Solution
 > >
 > > By looking at the table, you might give the 5 top gene IDs expressed in DP-M1.
 To save you some time and make the analysis more readable, we converted the gene IDs to gene names and they are as follows: Rps17, Rpl41, Rps26, Rps29, Rps28.
 They are all ribosomal!
-This might be a housekeeping background, this might be cell cycle related, this might be biological, or all three.
+[You can do this yourself if you want by following this section of a previous tutorial that [uses the gene names in one object to add to a table of Ensembl IDs](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.html#findmarkers).
+These ribosomal differences might be due to housekeeping background, cell cycling, or even something more bioligically interesting...or all three!
-> > The pdf output also indicates other specifically expressed genes, such as Hmgb2, Pclaf, Rpl13, Rps19, Ybx1, Ncl, Hsp90ab1, Npm1.
+> > The plot also indicates other specifically expressed genes, such as Hmgb2, Pclaf, Rpl13, Rps19, Ybx1, Ncl, Hsp90ab1, Npm1.
 > >
-> > Every time when you want to explore what might be the function of a particular cluster or why it branches out from the trajectory, then checking the top markers for that cluster is really helpful and allows you to draw biological conclusions.
+> > Whenever you want to explore what might be the function of a particular cluster or why it branches out from the trajectory, check the top markers for that cluster to draw biological conclusions.
 Thank you Maths!
 > {: .solution}
 >
 {: .question}

-There is also one more tool that allows you to get a better insight into gene expression, namely - identifying differentially expressed genes along the inferred trajectory.
+But what if you want to know how gene expression changes across a trajectory?
+This is where Monocle is particularly powerful.
 But in order to do that, we have to infer that trajectory first!

 ## Learn the trajectory graph